We tend to follow people on X because we find them interesting and the content they share relevant and helpful.

 - Liking

-- Responding to Tweets that have tweeted or tagged you
+- Responding to posts that have tagged you

 In addition:

-- Tag others in your own Tweets—such as people quoted in a post you’re sharing
+- Tag others in your own posts—such as people quoted in a post you’re sharing

 - Respond to (non-spam) DMs

-Download this list of 10 top ways to grow Twitter followers so you have it to refer back to:
+Download this list of 10 top ways to grow X followers so you have it to refer back to:

-Outside of Twitter itself, there are of course ample opportunities to attract followers to you.
+Outside of X itself, there are of course ample opportunities to attract followers to you.

 Here are just a few ideas, some of which you may already be using:

-- Add your Twitter handle to your email signature—link it directly to your Twitter profile.
+- Add your X handle to your email signature—link it directly to your X profile.

 - Similarly, add to the email signatures used to respond to customer support requests, where different.

-- Add a link to your website, such as in the footer of each page.
+- Add a link to your website, such as in the footer or sidebar of each page.

 - Add to the author description shown at the bottom of posts.

-- Embed Tweets sent via your profile in your blog posts.
+- Embed posts sent via your profile in your blog posts.

 - Add a link from your other social media profiles, such as LinkedIn and Facebook.

-- Link to your Twitter account from your profile info on other content platforms such as Quora.
-Here’s how I do it:
+- Link to your X account from your profile info on other content platforms such as Quora.

 - Add to offline content such as business cards, marketing materials, books you’ve authored and so on.

-- Suggest people follow you on Twitter when interviewed on podcasts and elsewhere.
+- Suggest people follow you on X when interviewed on podcasts and elsewhere.

 - Add to SlideShare presentations and video content.